Best Museums in Wellington

 Awesome Forces describes the island's geothermal activity that shaped the landscape, and visitors can even experience a simulated earthquake!
 Visit the National Art Collection, learn about Maori culture in the Mena Whenua and explore the glow-worm caves in the outdoor area.

 Location: Cable Street.
 Open 10.00am to 6.00pm daily.
 Late night Thursday until 9.00pm.
-Free entry with charges for some exhibitions and guided tours.
+Free entry with charges for some exhibitions and guided tours.2.
+Wellington Museum

-The Museum of City and Sea is located right on the waterfront in the historic 1892 Bond Store building where all imports were held until the appropriate import duty was paid.
-Voted one of the Top 50 Museums in the World, this highly recommended museum features Wellington’s social, cultural and maritime history.
+The Wellington Museum is located right on the waterfront in the historic 1892 Bond Store building where all imports were held until the appropriate import duty was paid.
+Voted one of the Top 50 Museums in the World, this highly recommended museum features Wellington's social, cultural and maritime history.

 The first floor of the museum has exhibits featuring 101 stories of Wellington life representing a fascinating timeline from 1900 to 2000.
 The Maori Myths and Legends gallery covers the early inhabitants in the area.
 Climb the grand staircase to see items salvaged from shipwrecks, chandlery and a replica Captain's cabin.
 The highlight is the film about the 1968 Wahine ferry disaster in Wellington harbour.